lambdaclass/concrete/site/content/reference/LANGUAGE_SHAPE.md

 - **Not a convenience-first language.** Verbosity is acceptable when it buys visibility.
 - **Not an inference-heavy language.** Types are written where they matter.
 No HM-style global inference.
-- **Not a metaprogramming language.** No source-generating macros.
-No comptime evaluation (may revisit for constants only).
+- **Not a metaprogramming language.** No source-generating macros, no derive helpers, no local source generation.
+No comptime evaluation beyond a possible future constants-only profile.
 - **Not an ecosystem-first language.** Language clarity comes before ecosystem breadth.
 - **Not a runtime-dependent language.** No GC, no async runtime, no thread pool.
 The runtime is minimal (startup, abort, optional allocator).